j3k0/crm-cli/README.md

 ## Non-local usage

-CRM cli features client server architecture.
+CRM cli also features a client server architecture.

 You can launch a server: